-- Payments received as a result of voluntary tax-sheltered annuity deposits made in any of the retirement systems listed above. - Payments received from one of the retirement systems listed above if you first became a member after December 31, 1963, even though pre-1964 military service may have been counted as creditable service in computing your retirement benefit. - Payments received from the federal Thrift Savings Plan.
+- Payments received as a result of voluntary tax-sheltered annuity deposits made in any of the retirement systems listed above and on page 10. - Payments received from one of the retirement systems listed above and on page 10 if you first became a member after December 31, 1963, even though pre-1964 military service may have been counted as creditable service in computing your retirement benefit. - Payments received from the federal Thrift Savings Plan.